starling021/rat-n/README.md

 # How to execute mouse

-    INFO: Use simple command to
+    INFO: Mouse Payload Loader installed to /bin and /usr/local/bin as /bin/mouse and /usr/local/bin/mouse.
-    execute Mouse Paylod Loader.
+    You can execute Mouse Payload Loader via this simple command.

 > mouse